 Laughing, Cordelia grinned widely.
 “Guess you’ll find out.
 Why does it not surprise me that you’ve never heard of them being as culturally deprived as you are?”

-“Guess that depends on your definition of culture,” Angel returned smoothly.
+“That depends on your definition of culture,” Angel returned smoothly.

 “Don’t get so defensive, Broody.”